kukuu/blockchain/README.md

 - anonymity- each blockchain network participant has a generated address, not user identity.
 This keeps users' anonymity, especially in a public blockchain structure

 - transparency - the blockchain system cannot be corrupted.
 This is very unlikely to happen, as it requires huge computing power to overwrite the blockchain network completely

+- oraclize  - provides a way to get outside data from any web API onto the blockchain.
+To use it, you'll use Oraclize's smart contracts to send a query to Oraclize with your API call.
+Once they get a result from the API, they call a function named __callback in your smart contract and pass it the result as an input